gardener-attic/component-spec/doc/proposal/03-component-repository.md

 Usually sources and resources are stored in some external storage, e.g. a docker image is stored in some OCI registry and the *Component Descriptor* contains only the information how to access it.
-As an alternative *Component Repositories* also provide the possibility to store technical artefacts together with the *Component Descriptors* in the *Component Repository* itself as so-called *local blobs*.
-This allows to pack all component versions with their technical artefacts in a *Component Repository* as a completely self-contained package.
+As an alternative *Component Repositories* also provide the possibility to store technical artifacts together with the *Component Descriptors* in the *Component Repository* itself as so-called *local blobs*.
+This allows to pack all component versions with their technical artifacts in a *Component Repository* as a completely self-contained package.
 This is a typical requirement if you need to deliver your product into a fenced landscape.
 This also allows storing e.g. configuration data together with your *Component Descriptor*.